travelgateX/documentation-site/content/connectiontypesbuyers/channel-x/api-reference/messages/_index.md

 # Global Details

-In this section, you will find some details to take into account to develop ChannelX succesfull and the specification of the methods to be developed.
+In this section, you will find some details to take into account to develop ChannelX successfully and the specification of the methods to be developed.

 * [Protocol and headers](#protocol-and-Headers)
 * [Timeout and responses](#timeout-and-responses)